 Jack Hedly stars as Lt.
 Fred Williams, a detective tasked with bringing down a sadistic serial killer who is terrorizing the women of New York City, brutally murdering young girls left and right.

 Like most giallo films of this era, we witness the killings from the killer’s perspective, knowing very little about his or her identity other than one small quirk that is absolutely ridiculous – the killer enjoys talking like a duck.
 Yes, the killer enjoys making threatening phone calls and making quacking noises like Donald Duck while doing his thing.
-It’s utterly laughable and proves to be one of the strangest aspects of the film.
+It’s utterly laughable and proves to be

 The film plays out like a typical murder mystery, but with Fulci at the helm, you can expect a certain amount of flare involved in the proceedings, instantly giving it a unique style and visual aesthetic.
 There’s a fascinating blend of classic ’70s Italian horror, with some scenes absolutely drenched in color, and the gritty New York City locale harkening back to something reminding me of Taxi Driver or early Abel Ferrara.
 These are two distinct visual styles that I absolutely love on their own, so the mixing of both was a nice treat.

 The level of violence, specifically sexualized violence, in The New York Ripper caused quite a stir with censors, specifically in the UK, and although it was released after the end of the unpopular “video nasties” list, it was still deemed not fit for release in theaters and was heavily censored for the VHS release.
 One scene in particular that caused quite an outrage involves a close-up of the killer slowly slicing a woman’s nipple down the middle with a razor blade.
 Even though the scene looks noticeably fake, it’s still tough to watch even today.